[Investigation] Exposed: How Morocco lobbies EU for its Western Sahara claim

 Because she is the lead MEP on the trade pact, her views will shape the European parliament's overall position.
 The deal seeks to reduce tariffs on things like tomatoes and fish oils coming out of the disputed territory.

 That Lalonde is a EuroMedA board member has however raised eyebrows over her neutrality as a rapporteur on such a big file.
+Although not listed on the official membership roster due to apparent administration issues, Lalonde's office told EUobserver she is also part of the Western Sahara's intergroup in the Parliament.

 Romanian Romana-Nicole Manescu, a centre-right MEP, and Belgian liberal Frederique Ries, are also on board of the EuroMedA foundation.

-Note: This article was updated at 16:55 on 23 November 2018 to add a comment by MEP Lalonde's office that she is also a member of the parliament's Western Sahara intergroup.